Mohicans

-In the late twentieth century, the Mohican joined other former New York tribes, including the Oneida and some other Iroquois nations, in filing land claims against New York for what were considered unconstitutional purchases of their lands after the Revolutionary War.
-Only the federal government had constitutional authority to deal with the Indian nations.
-In 2010, outgoing governor David Paterson announced a land exchange with the Stockbridge-Munsee that would enable them to build a large casino on 330 acre in Sullivan County in the Catskills, as a settlement in exchange for dropping their larger claim in Madison County.
-The deal had many opponents.

 Territory

 In their own language, the Mohican identified collectively as the Muhhekunneuw, "people of the waters that are never still".

 At the time of their first contact with Europeans traders along the river in the 1590s, the Mohican were living in and around the Hudson River (or Mahicannituck).
 After 1609, at the time of the Dutch settlement of New Netherland, they also ranged along the eastern Mohawk River and the Hoosic River, and south along the Hudson to the Roeliff Jansen Kill, where they bordered on the Wappinger people.
 This nation inhabited the river area and its interior southward to today's New York City.

 Most of the Mohican communities lay along the upper tidal reaches of the Hudson River and along the watersheds of Kinderhook-Claverack-Taghkanic Creek, the Roeliff Jansen Kill, Catskil Creek, and adjacent areas of the Housatonic watershed.
 Mohican territory reached along Hudson River watersheds northeastward to Wood Creek just south of Lake Champlain.